-We here provide our estimate for our SHA-3 candidates specified in [8, Section 4] of how many rounds in Keccak-f[1600] are sufficient to provide resistance against three types of attacks:
+We here provide our estimate for our SHA-3 candidates specified in [11, Section 4] of how many rounds in Keccak-f[1600] are sufficient to provide resistance against four types of distinguishers or attacks:

-- Construction of structural distinguisher for Keccak-f[1600]: 13 rounds. - Shortcut attack for collision or (second) preimage for any of the five candidates: 11 rounds. - Practical generation of an actual collision or (second) preimage for any of the five candidates (where the output of Keccak[] is truncated to not less than 256 bits): 9 rounds.
+- Construction of structural distinguisher for Keccak-f[1600]: 18 rounds. - Construction of structural distinguisher for any of the five candidates: 13 rounds. - Shortcut attack for collision or (second) preimage for any of the five candidates: 11 rounds. - Practical generation of an actual collision or (second) preimage for any of the five candidates (where the output of Keccak[] is truncated to not less than 256 bits): 9 rounds.

-These estimates are based on the results of our preliminary analysis that is treated in the remainder of this chapter.
-By having 18 rounds in Keccak-f[1600], we take a considerable security margin with respect to all three types of attack.
+These estimates are based on the results of our preliminary analysis that is treated in the remainder of this chapter and the third-party analysis in [2, 52, 3].
+By having 24 rounds in Keccak-f[1600], we take a considerable security margin even with respect to the weakest known structural distinguishers of Keccak-f as published in [3].
+In addition, we take a high security margin with respect to structural distinguishers of the Keccak sponge function and the two types of attack against the five candidates.